Beralta/Beralta/README.md

 <hr>

 ### 🧑🏾‍💻 About Me:
-<i style="color: #FF0000;">I am a Full Stack Developer and creator of programming content on YouTube.
+<i style="color: #FF0000;">I'm Full Stack Developer with focus in Php, Laravel and Typescript.
+I'm also a creator of programming content on YouTube.
 I love receiving new ideas and making them real with just a few lines of code.</i>

 <hr>